18 common risks of online shopping and how to protect yourself

 Remember: if it looks too good, most likely it’s a hoax

-Significantly discounted designer products, websites offering 90% discount on popular products, incredible price coupons for retailers, websites and products with good reviews only have one thing in common - they are probably fake.
-If something seems too good to be true, trust your intuition and leave.
+Significantly discounted designer products, sites offering 90% off hot goods, coupons for retailers at incredible prices, sites and only highly reviewed products have one thing in common - they are likely fake.
+If something seems too good to be true, trust your intuition and walk away.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous